wilberquito/actors-nightmare/HOWTO_setup_scala_development environment.md

 sudo apt-get install sbt
 ```

-If you are not sudoer you can install it in any folder of the system downloading the zip file from the same web page.
+If you are not sudoer you can install it in any folder of the system by downloading the zip file from the same web page.